 Please refer to §15.2.14.
+Note that there is no NMA admission to the BA major in Planning program.

 15.2.2 BA Honors

 I. General Admission Requirements

 Entrance to the Honors programs ordinarily takes place at the end of the first year of university studies.
 Students planning to seek admission to an Honors program should consult the appropriate department Honors advisor before first-year registration.
 A few departments will consider applications to transfer to Honors submitted by students who have completed the second year of another program.
 In rare cases, a few departments may consider applications from students who have already completed their third year of studies in another program.
 There is normally no January admission to Honors.